Brain zaps may curb Self-Harm in depressed teens

 Summary

-This study tests a non-invasive brain stimulation technique called temporal interference stimulation (TIS) to see if it can reduce non-suicidal self-injury in adolescents with major depression.
-60 teens aged 12-22 will receive either real TIS or a placebo.
-The goal is to measure changes in self-harm behaviors and depressive symptoms over time.
+This study tests a new, non-invasive brain stimulation technique called temporal interference stimulation (TIS) to see if it can reduce non-suicidal self-injury (like cutting) in adolescents with major depression.
+About 60 teens aged 12-22 will receive either real TIS or a sham treatment.
+The goal is to measure changes in self-harm behaviors and depression symptoms over time.

 Get updates